 Each Sunday morning all around our church campus, groups of adults gather to study, converse, debate, pray, listen, and simply walk alongside one another in life and faith.

-Come find your place in one of our classes, from 9:30–10:30 a.m.
+Come find your place in one of our classes, from 9:30-10:30 AM.

 Come find your place and your people!

-Sometimes we need to go deeper than our regular schedules will allow—deeper into a high-stakes topic or deeper into cultivating spiritual practices.
+Sometimes we need to go deeper than our regular schedules will allow — deeper into a high-stakes topic or deeper into cultivating spiritual practices.

 Special events in the past have included: